Jung District, Daegu: History

 Much of Jung-gu once lay within the old confines of Daegu Castle, which at one time comprised the entire town of Daegu.
 A small part of the castle wall is preserved in Dalseong Park.
 Many historical incidents in the history of Daegu took place in the district, including the recent Daegu subway fire and the 2.28 Daegu Democracy Movement calling for the end of the autocratic Rhee regime in 1960.
 The district was formally established in 1963, with the introduction of the gu system.

 Land use, demographics

 The land of Jung-gu is almost entirely developed, with only 16% greenspace remaining.

 Sangdeok-dong, a legal-status neighborhood which belongs to Seongnae 1 (il)-dong, an administrative neighborhood, the narrowest legal-status dong in South Korea, with an area of 2,971m2 (0.003km2).

-Sangdeok-dong, a legal-status neighborhood which belongs to Seongnae 1 (il)-dong, an administrative neighborhood, the narrowest legal-status dong in South Korea, with an area of 2,971m2 (0.003km2).
+Sangdeok-dong, a legal-status neighborhood which belongs to Seongnae 1 (il)-dong, an administrative neighborhood, the narrowest legal-status dong in South Korea, with an area of 2,971 m^{2} (0.003 km^{2}).

 The population of Jung-gu fell steadily after peaking at 218,900 in 1980, as outlying residential districts expanded and residences were replaced by businesses.
 In the mid-2000s this trend appeared to stabilize, with the 2005 population rising slightly over 2004.